blanton-black/pubba/README.md

           a href="/" = @page.home_link

 Notice that `title` is defined under the `home` section, but `home_link` is a top level definition.
 Pubba makes the effort to correctly resolve the __en.yml__ reference for you.
 Nice isn't it.

-Now you obviouslly need some helpers to make use of the definitions in __pubba.yml__, and here they are:

-* `page_head_tags`
-  * This helper emits the `link` and `script` tags with the contents defined in __pubba.yml__
-* `page_body_tags`
-  * This helper emits the `script` tag with the contents defined in __pubba.yml__.
-You would typically place this just before the `</body>` tag.
-* `burst(url)`
-  * This helper simply appends a cache bursting parameter named `aid` to the end of the url.
-In development mode the `aid` value is updated per request.
-The intent is to help with the particularly aggressive caching Google's Chrome browser likes to implement.
-In production mode, pubba requires `ENV[ASSET_ID]` to be set and uses this for the `aid` value.
-I expect this to be tweaked as I get further into implementation.

-Sample use:

-    html
-      head
-        title = @page.title
-        == page_head_tags
-      body
-        menu
-          a href="/" = @page.home_link
-        == page_body_tags

-What you'll see when working with pubba is that the files in your `asset_folder` are never referenced in your view.
-Even in development mode!
-The intent is that development mode is as close to production mode as possible.
-So, you are working with the same combined asset file you will be deploying.

 # Acknowledgement